top of page

 Hey there!

-I graduated from a small liberal arts college in 2021 with my BA in art history.
+I graduated with my BA in art history in 2021.
 Being an art historian means you’re not the one making the art.
 Instead, you write about the ones who made it.
 You get into their heads the way few others do.
 Being so close to all that creativity inspired me.

 My writing is an extension of my inner world, just as much as it preserves rock-and-roll history.
 Roll up to the mystery tour, get experienced, come join this long strange trip.
 Maybe kick out some jams while you're at it.
 It's all welcome here.